-NOTE 15.10.
-Grants and SubsidiesDAIR Green Fund
+NOTE 10.
+Grants and Subsidies

+DAIR Green Fund

 In November 2022, the Company entered into a funding agreement with the Downsview Aerospace Innovation and Research Centre ("DAIR").
 In June 2022, DAIR entered into a Contribution Agreement with the Federal Economic Development Agency for Southern Ontario to launch a Green Fund to financially support projects led by small and medium size enterprises.
-DAIR selected the Company with a project on the Engineering Design of a Hybrid Power System Novel Power Distribution Scheme.
-The funding approved to the Company was \$75, of which \$50 was issued to the Company as at during the year ended May 31, 2023, and \$25 was received during the nine months ending February 29, 2024 year ended May 31, 2024.
-The remaining amount In the quarter ended August 31, 2024, the Company received approval for an additional project with funding up to a maximum of \$10 may be received subsequent to successful reporting to DAIR on the project. \$75.
+DAIR selected the Company for multiple projects in connection with a project on the Engineering Design of a Hybrid Power System Novel Power Distribution Scheme, further aircraft development.
+The initial funding approved to the Company was \$75, of which \$50 was issued to the Company during the year ended May 31, 2023, and \$25 was received during the year ended May 31, 2024.

+In the quarter six months ended August 31, 2024 November 30, 2024, the Company received approval for an additional project with funding up to a maximum of \$75. \$75, of which \$30 was received during the quarter ended November 30, 2024.